plodah/ploopy_viamenus/README.md

 4. Import the json file to Via's 🖌️ design tab.
 If you don't have 🖌️ at the top of the Via, enable design tab it in settings ⚙️
 5. When updating to a new release, please update both firmware and Via JSON

+Alternatively, use my version of Via at [via.plodah.uk](https://via.plodah.uk), which would allow you to skip step 4; it already includes these JSON's.

 ### Problems and workarounds
 #### Known Issues
-DPI settings seem to be volatile in many iterations of this firmware
+DPI settings seem to be volatile in many iterations of this firmware This should be fixed as of 2025-04-28.

 #### Tapdances
 Via only supports the "keyboard" level custom keycodes.
 Those that are set up in a module, or at the user level can't be added to the custom menu